pheature-flags/pheature-flags/docs/architecture/README.md

 ### Segments

 A segment is part of one or more strategies, it defined the criteria that a consumer must have in its payload to enable a feature.

+Anytime we can create a [custom segments](/development/segments) to fit our needs.

 ### Flow